CAG: Cache-Augmented Generation

 Practical Implementations

 If you have an application the manages a model and you need max performance over a dataset that is relatively static this is a solution.
-For example you are building a personal chatbot with a users diary or lifetime conversaions with the bot.
+For example you are building a personal chatbot with a users diary or lifetime conversations with the bot.

 References